 All babies tend to need burping after they eat.
 Because bottle-fed babies usually take in more air, which can make them uncomfortable, it helps to pause for a burp every 2 to 3 ounces of formula.

 With formula, you know exactly how much is in the bottle and how much your baby is drinking.
 Nonetheless, these numbers matter less than your baby’s response.
 Your baby will let you know by her behaviors when she’s hungry (such as opening her mouth, sucking her hand, or squirming) and when she’s had enough (such as releasing the nipple or falling asleep).

 Many moms don’t realize that feeding isn’t necessarily an either-or (breast or bottle) choice.
 After a breast-feeding mom’s milk supply is established, you may be able to supplement with occasional bottles of formula—handy for a babysitter or if you work and dislike pumping.

-The beauty of bottle-feeding is that, even though it’s a happy, natural bonding time for you and your baby, you can share the experience.
+The beauty of learning how to bottle-feed a baby is that, even though you still share a happy, natural bonding time with your baby, you can now extend the experience to others in your life.
 It’s smart to let your partner, parents, or other caregivers have the pleasure sometimes—allowing you to rest up for baby care and play.